-*Pro Tip – to save money on vacuum pump oil I will drain the oil after every batch that I run in the freeze dryer and use paper coffee filters to filter the oil and then reuse the same oil in the vacuum pump.
+*Pro Tip – to save money on vacuum pump oil I will drain the oil after every 4-5 batches that I run in the freeze dryer and use paper coffee filters to filter the oil and then reuse the same oil in the vacuum pump.

 How Much Does it Cost to Run a Freeze Dryer?

 After breaking down my electric bill and the bill of other family members that have their own freeze dryers I found that electricity costs for me, my parents, and my brother to run our own freeze dryers have consistently been between $10 – $20 dollars a month on average (roughly $1 – $3 a batch).
 We all live in different states in the Midwest and see similar electricity bills.